 - Represent the organisation in any Public Inquiry

-Essential criteria typically requires candidates to be educated to undergraduate degree level (or equivalent) in a development and regeneration related subject, as well as having experience working in similar or related roles, apart from entry level.
+Essential criteria typically require candidates to be educated to undergraduate degree level (or equivalent) in development and regeneration-related subject, as well as having experience working in similar or related roles, apart from entry-level.

-Desirable criteria typically includes a Master’s Degree in a development/regeneration related subject, as well as professional qualifications, such as; MRICS, MRTPI, RIBA and MAPM.
+Desirable criteria typically include a Master’s Degree in a development/ regeneration-related subject, as well as professional qualifications, such as; MRICS, MRTPI, RIBA, and MAPM.

 For a managerial role of this kind, around 10 years of industry experience, alongside 5 years of management experience will put you in a strong position for this role.